muffycompo/radiusdesk-installer/README.md

 2. RADIUSDesk Installer requires root privileges to ensure it installs packages and configure your servers properly.
 Login as the **`root`** user or a user with sudo privileges.
 Run the installer and select **I** or **1** to start provisioning your server with RADIUSDesk.
 `cd radiusdesk-installer; ./rd-installer`

-3. Grab yourself a **cup of Coffee** as the installer provisions your server with RADIUSDesk and reboot the server to ensure everything is persistent on reboot **[Optional]**.
+3. Grab yourself a **Cup of Coffee** as the installer provisions your server with RADIUSDesk and reboot the server to ensure everything is persistent on reboot **[Optional]**.

 ## Features
-1. A very customizable installer (Edit `roles/radiusdesk/vars/Debian.yml` or `roles/radiusdesk/vars/RedHat.yml` depending on your Operating System family like Debian, RedHat etc). **Note:** ensure you use a YAML linter to check your syntax anytime you make any change to the variable file(s).
+1. RADIUSDesk installer is Customizable (Edit `roles/radiusdesk/vars/Debian.yml` or `roles/radiusdesk/vars/RedHat.yml` depending on your Operating System family like Debian, RedHat etc). **Note:** ensure you use a YAML linter to check your syntax anytime you make any change to the variable file(s).

-2. Somewhat modularized, so you can always extend RADIUSDesk installer to support your environment
+2. Somewhat modularized, so you can always extend RADIUSDesk installer to support your ever growing environments.

 3. Support for PPTPD **[Optional]**